Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee: Discussion and conclusion

 \section{Discussion and conclusion}

 This paper presents a study of \LbToppimm decays at the proposed FCC-ee.
 The estimated sensitivity on the angular observables is of a similar magnitude as the sensitivity projected for the LHCb experiment by the end of the LHC lifetime.
-Following the access to the full set of polarized angular observables at the FCC-ee however, the sensitvity to the Wilson coefficients is improved as shown in Fig.~\ref{fig:sensitivity}.
+Following the access to the full set of polarized angular observables at the FCC-ee however, the sensitivity to the Wilson coefficients is improved as shown in Figs.~\ref{fig:sensitivity:noprime} and \ref{fig:sensitivity:prime}.

 The study was performed using DELPHES simulation which is only a proxy for the quantities to be expected in data and simplifies the reconstruction process.
 However the real tracking and reconstruction efficiency is expected to be very high given the low-multiplicity $e^+e^-\to Z^0$ events produced at the FCC-ee.
 What is more, improvements in tracking and reconstruction methods can be expected to improve in the future for example through the usage of more sophisticated machine learning techniques.